-What Are Coffee Pods?
+What Are Pods?

-There are two primary types of coffee pods:
+There are two main types of pods:

-What Are Coffee Capsules?
+What Are Capsules?

 Coffee capsules are small containers made of aluminum or durable plastic, filled with pre-ground coffee and sealed to preserve freshness.
 Unlike pods, capsules have a rigid structure, which requires users to ensure compatibility with their coffee maker.
 Capsules come in various sizes and quantities, with most containing around 5 grams of ground coffee—an ideal amount for brewing espresso.